Data requests not requiring ethical approval

-Ethics fees are changing for all applications and amendment requests submitted for consideration by the AIHW Ethics Committee on or after 26 February 2021.
-Rather than the flat fee previously charged, fees will be based on the complexity and risk of the project.
+Fees for applications and amendment requests submitted for consideration by the AIHW Ethics Committee are based on the complexity and risk of the project.
+The current fee schedule is shown below.

 Complex / more than low risk application